-where the probabilities for the realization of each jump are defined in Eqs. (\ref{eq:pegc})-(\ref{eq:pegp}).
-It is essential for the function of the SPT that $P_{\mathrm{IM}}$ is close to unity, as it sets the upper limit for the efficiency, since it guarantees that the control photon is absorbed by the atomic ensemble.
-As shown in Fig. \ref{fig:im} (a)-(c) the optimization is done by varying the strength of the input probe field for different atomic distributions.
-The parameters can be found in the caption.
-The simulations are repeated for different values of the control branch's cooperativity $C_\mathrm{c}=10,20,40,100$ and blockaded cooperativity $\mathrm{Re}[\overline{C}_\mathrm{b,p}]\approx0.25,0.5,1,1.5,2$ for the symmetric ring geometry, the 1D Gaussian and the 3D Gaussian atomic distribution.
-The value of $P_\mathrm{IM}$ is observed to be very close to the analytically estimated value of Eq. (\ref{eq:imc}).
-The maximal value for the probability $P_\mathrm{IM}$ is obtained for $C_\mathrm{c}=100$ and is $0.987$ for the symmetric ring geometry, $0.984$ for the 1D Gaussian distribution and $0.963$ for the 3D Gaussian distribution.
-The results of the symmetric ring geometry are closer to the theoretical estimate of $0.99$, while as the distribution becomes more realistic a small deviation is observed due to deviations from the symmetric model assumed in the analytical estimate.
-Furthermore, in the Fig. \ref{fig:im} (d)-(f) the numerically optimized impedance matching conditions for the dephasing rate $\gamma_r^{opt}=\sum_k^N(\gamma_{\kappa_\mathrm{p}}^k+\sum_l^N\gamma_{e_\mathrm{p}}^{k,l})$ (dots) are compared to the theoretical estimate (solid line) in Eq. (\ref{eq:imc1}).
+The value of $P_\mathrm{IM}$ is observed to be in excellent agreement with the analytical estimate given in Eq.~(\ref{eq:imc}).
+The maximum value of $P_\mathrm{IM}$ is obtained for $C_\mathrm{c} = 5000$, with $P_\mathrm{IM} = 0.9997$ for the symmetric ring geometry, $0.9996$ for the 1D Gaussian distribution, and $0.9994$ for the 3D Gaussian distribution.
+The result for the symmetric ring geometry is closest to the theoretical prediction of $0.9998$, while the slight deviations observed in the 1D and 3D Gaussian distributions are due to the reduced symmetry present in these more realistic atomic configurations.
+Furthermore, in Figs. \ref{fig:im}(d)–\ref{fig:im}(f) the numerically optimized impedance matching conditions for the dephasing rate $\gamma_r^\mathrm{opt}=\sum_k^N(\gamma_{\kappa_\mathrm{p}}^k+\sum_l^N\gamma_{e_\mathrm{p}}^{k,l})$ (dots) are compared with the theoretical estimate (solid line) in Eq. (\ref{eq:imc1}).
 For the symmetric ring case we observe a very close agreement between the two, while as the system becomes more realistic, we observe a small deviation due to the inhomogeneity of the system.
-For lower values of $\overline{C}_{b,p}$ the deviation that is observed is due to a broad plateau of almost equal $P_\mathrm{IM}$ probabilities, where the highest value was chosen.
+For lower values of $\overline{C}_ \mathrm{b,p}$ the observed deviation is due to a broad plateau of almost equal $P_\mathrm{IM}$ probabilities, where the highest value was chosen.